 in the hopes that the Green Jerseys are confident and comfortable to move into Refereeing when they turn 18.

-All Juniors aged 12 - 17 are eligible to participate in the Green Jersey Program (2019 only includes 11 year olds)
+All Juniors aged 12 - 17 are eligible to participate in the Green Jersey Program.

 All Referees participating in the Green Jersey program must have a current working with children clearance.